demzey1/xcleannn/README.md

 ## 4. Run it

-1. Copy the full script below.
+1. Copy the whole script.
 2. Paste it into the X Console.
 3. Press **Enter**.
-4. It will scan and show what it found first.
+4. It scans your search first and shows what it found.
-5. A normal browser popup will ask if you want to delete the matching results.
-6. Click **OK** to delete them, or **Cancel** to stop.
+5. Click **OK** on the one popup if the results look right.
+6. You will see X's normal **Delete** confirmation appear for each post.
+The script clicks it automatically.
 7. Keep the X tab open while it runs.

+The script only increases the deleted count after it verifies that the matching result disappeared.
+If X refuses a deletion, it retries instead of pretending it worked.

-When it finishes, reload the same X search.
-If X missed a few or stopped loading, run it again.
+When it finishes, reload the same search and run it again if anything is still there.

+---

+## If it says `ERR_BLOCKED_BY_CLIENT`

+That usually means an ad blocker/privacy extension blocked one of X's requests.

+Temporarily pause the blocker for **x.com**, reload X, and run the cleaner again.

 ---